 The next time someone tells you that artificial intelligence will completely disrupt how retail stores operate, stop and ask what kind of artificial intelligence (AI) they mean.

 The two letters in “AI” cover many different approaches — and sometimes they are used to describe things that aren’t AI at all.

 Instead of worrying about whether your website needs a chatbot or outfitting grocery carts with sensors, shifting the conversation to reinforcement learning in AI (a branch of artificial intelligence) will lead you to the most valuable opportunities.

 Imagine, for example, an AI tool is used to design a grocery store.

 Based on how many people go through the express checkout lanes, the system decided to only have two lanes in the entire store.
 It wouldn’t take long before lineups grew too long and customers became angry.
 The AI tool would quickly recognize the problem and add more aisles.

 In real life, reinforcement learning tackles much more complicated questions and scenarios but the same idea applies: an agent observes what’s happening, takes an action, judges whether it’s good or bad, and adjusts behavior accordingly.

-Here are a handful of other ways A.I.-based reinforcement learning brings value to retailers today:
+Here are a handful of other ways A.I.-based reinforcement learning can deliver value to retailers today:

 Heavy-Lifting Robots That Learn How Best to Pick and Pack